dimensionalpocket/3d-client-three/README.md

 Sets the target of a source (light or camera).
 This makes the source "look at" the object as it moves.

 Note: while a source has a target, source rotation is disabled.
-Pass `null` as the `targetId` to remove the target and re-enable camera rotation.
+Pass `null` as the `targetId` to remove the target and re-enable rotation.

 ### :green_circle: `client.feed('aspect-ratio', number)`